santisbon/reference/src/k8s.md

 ```

 `NodePort` `services` need to be unique within the cluster.
 We need to choose unique ports so dev doesn't conflict with production.
-Edit the my-app-svc service in the `my-app-dev.yml` file to select different `nodePort`s.
-You will also need to edit the my-app-config ConfigMap to reflect the new port.
+Edit the `my-app-svc` service in the `my-app-dev.yml` file to select different `nodePort`s.
+You will also need to edit the `my-app-config` `ConfigMap` to reflect the new port.
-Set the nodePorts on the service:
+Set the `nodePort`s on the service:
 ```yaml
 apiVersion: v1
 kind: Service